dbmi-pitt/EDRN-to-REDCap/README.md

 ****Yet to do****

 Translate EDRN calculated fields into REDCap calculated fields.
+(See list-of-calc-fields.xlsx).<br>
-(See list-of-calc-fields.xlsx) Refine export script to reduce number of duplicates Create events in REDCap for different stages of data entry
+Refine export script to reduce number of duplicates.<br>
+Create events in REDCap for different stages of data entry.<br>